Nalhin/factory.io/README.md

     age: faker.random.number,
   })
   .mixins([mixinUserFactory])
-  .done();
+  .build();

 const result = userFactory.buildOne();
 ```

 ### Options

-- idField - Object property to which id should be assigned
+- sequenceField - Object property to which sequence value should be assigned
-- idTransformer - Custom function responsible for object id generation.
+- sequenceTransformer - Custom function responsible for sequence assignment (allows to modify the value pre-assignment)
-- removeUnassigned - Whether undefined properties should be removed (as constructor is passed with no arguments, fields without default values are assigned undefined)
+- removeUnassignedProperties - Whether undefined properties should be removed (as constructor is passed with no
-- defaultIdValue - Initial id value, incremented by one in each time an object is build
+  arguments, fields without default values are assigned undefined)

-### Done
+- defaultSequenceValue - Initial sequence value, incremented by one each time an object is build

-`done()` method transforms class factory into class builder.
+### Factory.build()

+`build()` method transforms FactoryBuilder into Factory.
 This process cannot be reversed.
+Factories **cannot**
-Class builders **cannot** be assigned new properties.
+be assigned new properties.

 ### Builder